axil/docker-registry-list/README.md

                                name

 positional arguments:
-  name                  Name of image to list versions of, such as alpine or curlimages/curl
+  name                  Name of image to list versions of such as alpine or curlimages/curl

 optional arguments:
   -h, --help            show this help message and exit